dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3004: Economic disparities exacerbate inequality.
+### T3004: Economic disparity: the rich get richer, and the poor get poorer.

 |Support|
 |---|